Thirty Flights of Loving

-Thirty Flights of Loving is a first-person adventure video game developed by Brendon Chung under the name Blendo Games.
+Thirty Flights of Loving is an adventure video game developed by Brendon Chung under the name Blendo Games.
 It was published in August 2012 for Microsoft Windows, in November 2012 for OS X, and in December 2021 for Linux.
 The game is an indirect sequel to Gravity Bone (2008), with the same unnamed spy as the main character.
 It follows three people as they prepare for an alcohol heist and the aftermath of the operation.

 Thirty Flights of Loving was developed as part of the Kickstarter campaign for the revival of the Idle Thumbs podcast and included a free copy of its predecessor.
-The game employs a modified version of id Software's 1997-era Quake II engine and incorporates music composed by Idle Thumbs member Chris Remo.
+The first-person game employs a modified version of id Software's 1997-era Quake II engine and incorporates music composed by Idle Thumbs member Chris Remo.
 It received generally favorable reviews from video game media outlets, scoring 88 out of 100 on aggregate website Metacritic.
 A follow-up, Quadrilateral Cowboy, was released on July 25, 2016.

 Gameplay

-Thirty Flights of Loving is a first-person adventure video game that is estimated to take about 15 minutes on average to complete.
+Thirty Flights of Loving is an adventure video game that is estimated to take about 15 minutes on average to complete.
 Using the WASD keys and mouse, the player controls the main character, an unnamed spy who participates in an alcohol-smuggling operation.
 The player works alongside non-playable characters Anita, a demolitions expert, and Borges, a forger.
-The game follows the group as they prepare for a heist and experience its aftermath.
+The first-person game follows the group as they prepare for a heist and experience its aftermath.
 The robbery is omitted from the game, although it is revealed that it went wrong.

 Thirty Flights uses the same blocky style of art as Gravity Bone.
 Here, the player and Borges are in their hideout, planning the heist.

 Unlike Gravity Bone, Thirty Flights of Loving employs non-linear storytelling, forcing the player to piece together the narrative.
 During gameplay, objectives and guidance are provided through the player's interactions with objects.
 The player has little control over the game mechanics and is only able to move freely and pick up objects as needed to progress.
 Several optional actions, such as drinking alcohol, are available at several stages of the game.